Investing vs saving.

 Investing in property could mean buying a house, for instance, and renting it out to tenants.
 Your money goes to buy the house and pay any expenses that aren't covered by the rent.
 Buying a rental property is a much more hands-on investment than a managed fund, because you're responsible for all the costs and making sure you're meeting the regulations.

 Shares and property are just two examples of investments, and a managed fund is just one way you can choose to invest.
-To find out what might work for you, email the Wealth Services Team for guidance on your individual situation.
+To find out what might work for you, email the Wealth Office Team for guidance on your individual situation.

 Balancing savings with investments